bvantuan/parseme-utilities/st-organizers/eval-statistics/README.md

 the official scores, but it was calculated for the shared task paper to ensure coherence with splitting strategy (300 unseen wrt. train+dev!)

+TODO: In the future, modify th evaluation script so that it outputs Seen-in-traindev (rather than Seen-in-train), Unseen-in-traindev (rather than Unseen-in-train, Variant-of-traindev (rather than Variant-of-train) and Identical-to-traindev (rather than Identical-to-train) if the unseen VMWEs are defined with respect ti train+dev rather than train alone.

 --------------------------------------------------------------

 ## Step 2 - create one ranking per language